 fundamentals include, propagating new plants, supplying water as needed (almost never in cool to

-mild weather), feeding the soil with homemade compost after every harvest and
+mild weather), feeding the soil with homemade compost and compost extract after every harvest and

-spraying the plants with homemade aerated compost tea every month.
+spraying the plants with homemade aerated compost tea regularly.

 You can even